BensThoughts/next-mdx-filesystem/README.md

 directory then the property `directory` will exist along with all of the metadata about that directory and the mdx articles in it.
-If the route that the slug points to is an mdx article then the property `mdxArticle` will exist and will contain all of the metadata and content for that mdx file.
+If the route that the slug points to is an mdx article then the property `mdxArticle` will exist and it will contain all of the metadata and content for that mdx file.

 ## Calling: `getPageData()`

 >`getPageData()` should be called from within `getStaticProps()`.

-If you are calling it from within an `index.tsx`, for example `/pages/blog/index.tsx`, you can call it without a slugArray and it will give you back the `directory` property that contains all of the metadata for the root directory of your mdx articles as configured by `postsDir` in the configuration file.
+If you are calling it from within an `index.tsx`, for example `/pages/blog/index.tsx`, you can call it without the `slugArray` property and it will give you back the `directory` property that contains all of the metadata for the root directory of your mdx articles as configured by `postsDir` in the configuration file `mdx-filesystem.config.json`.

-If you are calling it from within `[...slug]` for example `/pages/blog/[...slug]` you can feed it params.slug as given by next.js and it will give you back an object with `isDirectory` that will tell you if that path was a directory of an mdx article.
+If you are calling it from within `[...slug]` for example `/pages/blog/[...slug]` you can feed it params.slug as given by next.js and it will give you back an object with `isDirectory` that will tell you if that path was a directory or an mdx article.
 If it was a directory the property `directory` will contain a well organized data structure that represents all of the metadata for the directories and mdx articles that exist in that directory.
 If the path was an mdx article the property `mdxArticle` will contain a well